Last updated on: September 21, 2017 By Ethan Green

 The activity tracking did seem accurate though.
 I wore it alongside 2 Fitbits one day, finding they were all pretty much in line for measurements such as steps and heart rate.

-Where the UP3 does shine is with the impressive sleep coaching, which is more complete and personalized than most competitors.
-Even though I had to manually change some of the sleep data on occasions, I think the App and sleep coaching is more engaging and meaningful than the Fitbit App.
+Where the UP3 does shine is with the impressive sleep coaching.
+Even though I had to manually change some of the sleep data on occasions, I think the App and sleep coaching is engaging, meaningful and helpful.